 At the beginning of the summer, I added ‘lighthouse’ to my photography wish list.
-One thing led to another, and this decision actually led to me staying in Belle Tout, a decommissioned lighthouse turned bed and breakfast on the East Sussex Coast.
+One thing led to another, and I ended up staying in Belle Tout, a decommissioned lighthouse turned bed and breakfast on the East Sussex Coast.

 Near to Belle Tout is its more famous sister lighthouse, Beachy Head, so I got two for the price of one.
 Beachy Head is the archetypal image you conjure when someone says ‘lighthouse’; it has classic red and white stripes, but unusually it is situated at the bottom of one of the Seven Sisters cliffs.
 It was built after Belle Tout Lighthouse was decommissioned because its position on top of the cliff was often shrouded in fog (rendering it a pretty useless lighthouse).